Wyko/TMBRefugeChecker/README.md

 Checks the refuges listed on montourdumontblanc.com for availability.
 I wrote this because checking for the availability of a hut on the TMB was the next best thing to impossible after November, and so I was left looking for cancellations.
 I hope this helps you guys too!

-And yeah, I'm still actively using this right now.
+And yes, I'm still actively using this right now.
 I just wanted to help other people too.

-So if you could, please stay away from de la Nova and Soleil on July 11... :)
+So if you could, please stay away from **de la Nova** and **Les Chambres du Soleil** on July 11... :smile:

 Drop me an email or start a post in Discussions if this helped you!
-For real though, I love hearing from people.

 # Installation